JDW-ehb/Testcase03/README.md

 Despite the innovative approach, the project faced significant challenges, particularly with unsupported libraries and Maven dependencies, leading to extensive debugging efforts.

 ------------------------------------------
-Interesting Discussion About the Libraries
+Interesting Discussion About the Classes
 - Sign Language Detector
    - Utilizes continuous video capture from a webcam.
    - Employs the YOLO model for detecting sign language in video frames.